NickCody/exiforg/README.md

     /Volumes/CAVE3/AVCHD/2012.12.23/00001.MTS
     /Volumes/CAVE3/AVCHD/2012.12.23/00002.MTS

-And each file is touched with the EXIF timestamp, regardless of the OS timestamp currently there.
-The OS timestamp is when you imported the photos.
-Say you Clear the movies from your camera, and take 3 more on the same day:
+Say you Clear the movies from your camera, and take 3 more on the same day.
+My camera doesn't increment the numbers if I clear pictures off the camera.
+So, I run the possibility of overwriting files.

     /Volumes/CAVE3/AVCHD/00000.MTS
     /Volumes/CAVE3/AVCHD/00001.MTS
     /Volumes/CAVE3/AVCHD/00002.MTS

-If you run the command again, you would think I would overwrite the file.
-Well, exiforg doesn't.
-I see the dest file exists and I add a date & time stamp to the new one, like so:
+exiforg does'nt overwrite files during the move.
+If the dest file exists, the date & time stamp is appended to the dest file, like so:

-    exiforg.sh *.MTS
+    exiforg.sh -f *.MTS -m

+Yields:

     /Volumes/CAVE3/AVCHD/2012.12.23/00000.MTS
     /Volumes/CAVE3/AVCHD/2012.12.23/00001.MTS